kcgrimes/grimes-crate-filler/README.md

 ## Grimes Crate Filler

-The Grimes Crate Filler script is an old-fashioned Ammo Crate Refill script for ArmA 3, including all weapons, magazines, items, clothing, and bags.
+The Grimes Crate Filler script is an old-fashioned Ammo Crate Refill script for ArmA 3, including modular use of all weapons, attachments, magazines, items, clothing, bags, and much more!

 This package includes an application of the script as part of an example mission.